VeraLIMS/Fundalyze/docs/scripts_overview.md

 ```

 ## main.py
 The primary entry point.
 Running without arguments launches an interactive menu.
-You may also supply a subcommand such as `report` or `portfolio` to jump directly to a tool.
+You may also supply a subcommand such as `portfolio` to jump directly to a tool.
 A global `--no-openbb` flag disables OpenBB data fetching for troubleshooting.

 **Menu map**

 ```
 1. Portfolio & Groups  -> portfolio/group CLI
-2. Reports             -> reporting utilities
-3. Notes               -> note manager
+2. Notes               -> note manager
-4. Directus Tools      -> Directus helpers
+3. Directus Tools      -> Directus helpers
-5. Settings            -> edit configuration
+4. Settings            -> edit configuration
-6. Utilities           -> test runner and profiler
+5. Utilities           -> test runner and profiler
-7. Exit                -> quit
+6. Exit                -> quit
 ```

 Additional subcommands are available without entering the menu: